11 Perspective Taking Examples for Emotional Intelligence

 What’s actually happening inside when perspective taking works?

-When perspective taking is effective, your brain no longer views your initial interpretation as the sole one, giving you access to a variety of explanations, which changes your emotions and subsequent actions.
-Perspective taking alters how you mentally portray “them” and “us,” leading to social benefits like decreased stereotyping and better negotiating.
+When perspective-taking is effective, your brain no longer treats your initial interpretation as the only one, giving you access to a variety of explanations that can change your emotions and subsequent actions.
+Perspective-taking alters how you mentally portray “them” and “us,” leading to social benefits such as reduced stereotyping and better negotiation.

 The change can be invisible in the moment: your thinking becomes less absolute while your body remains active, and emotional intelligence resides in that less absolute place.